Halloween Costume Contest

 Think you nailed it this year?
 Enter the Times Halloween Costume Contest for a chance to have your picture published and win a prize!

 Enter your costume into one of three categories: Adults, Children and Pets.
 First, second and third place winners will be chosen for each category.
-Winners will be announced in a future issue of the Times.
+Winners will be announced in a future issue of the Times and on the Times website.

 Costumes will be judged for creativity, execution and originality.
 Group entries are welcome!
 Costume must be from 2019.

+Please include names of all persons (or pets) in the picture and the town you are from in your submission.
+Prizes are pick-up only from the Times office in Webster Groves.

 Submit your Halloween photos to info@timesnewspapers.com by Monday, Nov.
 4 for consideration.
-Good luck, and have a spooky Halloween!
+Good luck!